-Imperial College London
+Imperial College

-Research Degree Precepts 2022-23
+Research Degree Precepts 2023-24

-Precept 1: Interviewing
+Precept 1: Recruitment and Interviewing

-All prospective students must be interviewed before an offer of a place is made.
+All prospective students regardless of funding stream must be interviewed before an offer of a place is made.
 Interviews may be conducted remotely if it is not possible for the candidate to visit the department.
-The Selection Panel must comprise at least two members of staff and will normally include the Director of Postgraduate Studies or nominee who is independent from the project and student.
+The Selection Panel must comprise at least two members of staff one of whom should be independent from the project and the student.
+The department should identify in advance a position or positions (e.g. Director of Postgraduate Studies, PGR Admissions Tutor) who may form a pool of staff who can perform this independent role as required.

 Staff not experienced in student selection or recruitment should attend a relevant recruitment and selection workshop before participating in an interview.
 All staff involved in interviewing students must keep up to date with current legislation, the College's admission policies, and the policies to promote equal opportunities and widening participation.